 - A. Retail Code or Medical Code or Retail Code Occupational Licenses and Identification Badges - Any person who possesses, cultivates, manufactures, tests, dispenses, sells, serves, transports or delivers Retail Marijuana or Retail Marijuana Product as permitted by privileges granted under a Retail Marijuana Establishment License license must have a valid Occupational License. - 2.
 Any person who has the authority to access or input data into the Inventory Tracking System or a Retail Marijuana Establishment point of sale system must have a valid Occupational License. - 3.
-Any person within a Restricted Access Area or Limited Access Area that does not have a valid Occupational License shall be considered a visitor and must be escorted at all times by a person who holds a valid Owner or Occupational License.
+Any person within a Restricted Access Area or Limited Access Area that does not have a valid Occupational License and meets the definition of "Visitor" shall be considered a visitor Visitor and must be escorted at all times by a person who holds a valid Owner or Occupational License.
 Failure by a Retail Marijuana Establishment to continuously escort a person who does not have a valid Occupational License within a Limited Access Area may be considered a license violation affecting the public safety.
-See Rule R 1307 Penalties; see also Rule R 301 Limited Access Areas.
-Nothing in this provision alters or eliminates a Retail Marijuana Establishment's obligation to comply with the Occupational License requirements of paragraph (A) of this rule R 233. - B. Occupational License Required to Commence or Continuees Commencing Employment.
-Any person required to be licensed pursuant to this rulethese rules shall obtain all Division-required approvals and obtain a Division-issued identification badge before commencing activities permitted by the his or her Retail Code or Medical Code Occupational License.
+See Rule R 1307 Penalties; see also Rule R 301 Limited Access Areas.. - B. Occupational License Required to Commence or Continuees Commencing Employment.

+Any person required to be licensed pursuant to this rulethese rules shall obtain all Division required approvals and obtain a Division-issued identification badge before commencing activities permitted by the his or her Retail Code or Medical Code Occupational License.
 See also-Rules R 231 Qualifications for Licensure: Individuals: Rule R 204 Factors Considered When Evaluating Ownership of a License: Retail Marijuana Establishments; and R 301 Limited Access Areas. - C. Identification Badges Are Property of State Licensing Authority.
 All identification badges shall remain the property of the State Licensing Authority, and all identification badges shall be returned to the Division upon demand of the State Licensing Authority or the Division.
 The Licensee shall not alter, obscure, damage, or deface the badge in any manner.